Tomigames/dallas-discovery-planner/README.md

 Dallas Discovery Planner is a **React + TypeScript** single-page application that helps users explore the best activities, attractions, and neighborhoods in Dallas.
 Users can select a date range, browse curated experiences, and build the perfect trip based on their preferences.

-This project focuses on clean UI, fast performance, and a smooth browsing experience—even with many images.
+This project focuses on clean UI, fast performance, and a smooth browsing experience even with many images.

 ---